The Public ArenaCreating Dynamic Dialogues

 Deepening audiences’ engagement with the work on stage while fostering community and collaboration throughout Arena Stage; connecting staff and stakeholders to our artistic vision and mission.

 The Public Arena creates and maintains a dynamic dialogue between our artists, audiences and staff about the work on stage and the mission of Arena Stage.
-Through activities including pre- and post-show discussions, expert panels following select performances, online articles, lobby activities and community partnerships tied to the work onstage, the Public Arena further activates Arena Stage as a public forum and strengthens the sense of community throughout the Mead Center for American Theater.
+Through activities including post-show conversations, panel discussions following select performances, online blog articles and community partnerships tied to the work onstage, the Public Arena further activates Arena Stage as a public forum and strengthens the sense of community throughout the Mead Center for American Theater.
 Specific offerings tied to each show will include:

-Engage@arenastage: These panel discussions will involve one or more experts in the content/ideas presented in the performance.
-They will be publicized and audiences are encouraged to come in specifically for them as well as to stay after the show.
+Engage@arenastage: Panel discussions featuring experts in the content/ideas presented in the performance.
+Discussions are open to the public and audiences.
+Audiences are encouraged to come in specifically for the panel as well as to stay after the show.

 Post-Show Conversations: These innovative in-depth discussions of issues raised by the work come in a wide variety of forms, from the more traditional cast-based discussions to experts in subject matter related to the content of the show leading discussions.